Seven years after the witch hunts in Connecticut began in 1647, Lydia Gilbert was charged with witchcraft in Windsor, Connecticut, in 1654.

 After entering an indictment, the same jury heard the evidence and brought forth the verdict, which read:

 “Ye party is found guilty of witchcraft by the jury.”

 Though her fate is not written in any known records, most historians believe that she was hanged at Hartford, Connecticut.
 Some family stories, handed down through the generations, say that Lydia was able to escape.
 Still, the fact that Thomas Gilbert left the community shortly after her trial and quickly remarried lends credibility to the fact that she was hanged.

 She was the fifth victim of this dreadful practice in colonial Connecticut history.

-Lydia’s lines of ancestry are still in debate today and there are no records that have been found of who her parents were when or where she was born.
+Lydia’s ancestry lines are still in debate today, and there are no records that have been found of who her parents were when or where she was born.
 According to descendant Kristin Ludwig, Elizabeth Lydia Bennett was born in 1586 in England.
 She was married to Thomas Gilbert, Sr. who was previously married.
 Somewhere along the line, he made his way to America and then to Windsor, Connecticut, where he bought five acres from Francis Stiles, Henry Stiles’ father.
 It is unknown what happened to his first wife, but somewhere along the line, he married Lydia.

 Taylor, John M.; The Witchcraft Delusion in Colonial Connecticut, 1647-1697; Grafton Press, New York, 1908.